Welcome to Comnet Group Inc.

 Exam

-CertNexus CyberSec First Responder® (Exam CFR-410)
+CertNexus CyberSec First Responder® exam (current version)

 Duration: 120 minutes (Note: Exam time includes 5 minutes for reading and signing the Candidate Agreement and 5 minutes for the Pearson VUE testing system tutorial.)